Health Care Administration and Policy

 About this opportunity

-The BS in health care administration and policy provides undergraduate students foundational knowledge of systems, processes and management in health care, grounded in concepts of leadership, social determinants of health, informatics, systems engineering and economics.
+The program focuses on building a foundational knowledge of systems, processes and management in health care, grounded in concepts of leadership, social determinants of health, informatics, systems engineering and economics.
 Faculty are multidisciplinary tenure-track and clinically trained professionals who work together to create, teach and share knowledge.

 Graduates of this program are academically prepared, well-rounded and adept in skills necessary for a number of exciting careers in health care.